 There are broken stone pots outside the cave.

 It is a small cave temple, that you can see in 15-20 minutes.
-Goa Gajah may not be one of the Water Temples of Bali.
-But it did have a water tank outside that made me think it might be.
+Goa Gajah did have a water tank outside that made me think it might be one to list.

-This was my exploration of some water temples of Bali.
+This was my exploration of some of them.
 In search of the Subak System that really intrigued me.

-I hope to go back and explore the other water temples in Bali.
+I hope to go back and explore more there.

-Recommend you read following travel blog on places to visit Indonesia.
+Recommend you read the following travel blog on places to visit Indonesia.